The #USvsHate Process

 More Details

-Of course, we’ve found that the best results come from a combination of lessons that take learning deeper. #USvsHate immediately prompts discussions about respecting people, refusing bigotry, and being kind. #USvsHate then supports ongoing exploration of deeper dynamics of bias and injustice throughout our society.
+Of course, we’ve found that the best results come from a combination of lessons and texts that take learning deeper. #USvsHate immediately prompts discussions about respecting people, refusing bigotry, and being kind. #USvsHate then supports ongoing exploration of how to counter deeper dynamics of bias and harm throughout our society.
+Ideally, #USvsHate supports *ongoing* curricular and social activities that help students learn to explore, respect and value all communities’ experiences.
+Our Lesson lists and PD resources offer onramps to the journey!
 See Teacher Stories for others’ experiences with specific lessons.

 #USvsHate lays the groundwork by insisting publicly that all people are equally valuable.